microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 ## Displaying Images of Parts

 Having determined that Azure Blob Storage is an ideal location for saving pictures associated with appointments, Preeti and Kiana decide that they should use the same approach for storing the images of parts.
-A key advantage of this approach is that it doesn't require any modifications to the Power Apps app.
+A key advantage of this approach is that it doesn't require any modifications to the app.
 The app reuses the same storage account and the same connection.
 As a separate migration exercise, they can:

 1. Create a new Blob container.